 Naming a new project is hard.
 No wonder you are totally overthinking it!
 Coming up with good ideas for a name always takes time, but the longer any good ideas get dissected, the sillier they start to sound until it’s hard to remember what was good about those ideas to begin with.

 First, let’s admit that there are a few valid reasons to spend so much time thinking about it.
 A good name will not only get more attention; it will attract the right kind of attention.

-You don’t want everyone to show up to your event – you will have higher success rate inviting those who are actually interested in your project, no matter how small or large target market is.
+You don’t want everyone to show up to your event – you will have a higher success rate inviting those who are actually interested in your project, no matter how small or large your target market is.

 Second, you have to consider SEO and digital marketing implications.
 It’s easier to get people to click on a link that explains what’s inside right away.
 I used to have a jewelry business initially called “KP Bead Shop” that, despite its name, was not selling any beads, but ready-to-wear jewelry pieces.
-Bounce rate on the website was off the charts due to people who came through Google search expecting to land in a jewelry-making supplies store.
-Obviously, it didn’t do me any favors or helped me make any sales, so eventually, I changed the name to include the word “Jewelry” in it.
+Bounce rate on the website was off the charts because people who came through Google search expected to see a jewelry-making supplies store.
+Obviously, it didn’t do me any favors.
+Eventually, I changed the name to include the word “Jewelry” in it.
 And yes, it made a difference.

 On the other hand, you don’t want to be overthinking the name of the project far too much.
 Remember: it’s an important, but a small part of your future brand development.
 Content marketing, as well as social media presence, can gently correct any false impression that your brand name might have.
 Otherwise, great projects like “Man Repeller” wouldn’t be what they are today, right?